How to report fly tipping

 If you observe any of these signs or suspect fly tipping in your area, it is crucial to report it to the appropriate authorities.
 This helps in preventing environmental damage, maintaining cleanliness, and holding accountable those responsible for fly tipping.
 Remember to document the location, take pictures if possible, and provide an accurate description when reporting.

-See also How to pronounce diarmuid
+See also How to flatten garden

 Always remember, when encountering fly tipping, never attempt to handle or investigate the waste yourself, as it may contain hazards or toxic substances.
 Your safety should always be a top priority.